ubuntu-dev/Vivaldi/README.md

 For more on for loops, see iterators.

-Note that while and loops always evaluate to `nil`.
+Note that while and for loops always evaluate to `nil`.

 #### Blocks ####